Men's Razor Bumps & Dark Spots: The Turmeric Solution for Smoother Skin

 Both.
 Before shaving, turmeric cleanser helps prep skin and soften hair.

-After shaving, turmeric serum supports the look of calm skin and more even-looking tone.
+After shaving, turmeric serum supports the look of calm skin and more even tone.

-Using both steps tends to be more helpful than doing only one.
+Using both steps tends to be more helpful than one alone.
+See morning vs night shaving tips.

 Do razor bumps go away on their own?